shuftipro/Android-SDK/Deprecated/Android_Core_SDK/README.md

     * ### supported_types
         Required: **No**<br>
 	    Type: **Array**<br>
         Provide any one, two, or more document types in the supported_types parameter in the Address verification service.
-Following is the list of few supported types for address verification.
+Following is the list of supported types for address verification.
         * id_card
         * passport
         * driving_license